thejasvibr/tacost/docs/source/index.rst

 What TACOST does `not` do
 >>>>>>>>>>>>>>>>>>>>>>>>>

 * Perform the actual acoustic tracking.
-You need to use a separate system (eg. TOADSuite, Batalef, or the tracking system of your choice)
+You need to use a separate system (eg. Sound Finder, TOADSuite, Batalef, or the tracking system of your choice)

 * Simulate complex sound propagation (reflection, reverberation,etc).
 Sound is assumed to travel